uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/decomposition/pca.rst

 Training method: *SVD*
 ~~~~~~~~~~~~~~~~~~~~~~

-This method uses singular value decomposition of the dataset to find its
+This method uses singular value decomposition of the dataset to compute its
 principal components.
-The following steps are distinguished:
+The method relies on the following steps:

 #.
-Singular values and singular vector computation
+Computation of the singular values and singular vector
 #.
-Resulting matrix formation
+Formation of the matrices storing the results

 To compute singular values and singular vectors, the following equation system
 shall be resolved: